I've travelled lots and would love to do more, but really enjoy having a strong sense of community here at home.

 Movies include Breaking the Waves, The Piano, Princess Bride, Super Bad, Talladega Nights.
 I watch a ton of British stuff esp. cop, spy, forensic, mystery type shows/movies and love Masterpiece Theatre, so Prime Suspect, Luther, Spooks, Ripper Street, The Fall, Whitechapel, Broadchurch, The Bletchely Circle and that sort of thing.
 I love period pieces = The White Queen, Little Dorrit, Persuasion, The Last Kingdom and I could go on forever.
 Also I like Arrested Development, Trailer Park Boys, Modern Family, 30 Rock, Parks and Rec, Scrotal Recall, Misfits, Community, True Blood, Being Human (British version), Orange is the New Black, The Mindy Project, Girls, Vikings, Last Tango in Halifax, Breaking Bad.
 Also into historical documentaries.
 Can't get enough history right now.

-Books I like include The Mists of Avalon, A Prayer for Owen Meany, Interview with a Vampire.
-Again I like mysteries and forensic, cop type stories, especially British ones as well as fantasy.
+Books I like include The Mists of Avalon, A Prayer for Owen Meany, all vampire a la Anne Rice, many classics.
+Again I like mysteries and forensic, cop type stories as well as fantasy, sci-fi.
 I read lots of non-fiction too.
-My degree is interdisciplinary and is in Psychophysical Movement Studies so there are some authors for whom I have great respect including Linda Leonard, Pema Chodron and of course Chogyam Trungpa Rinpoche.
+My degree is interdisciplinary in Psychophysical Movement Studies so there are some authors for whom I have great respect including Linda Leonard, Pema Chodron and of course Chogyam Trungpa Rinpoche.
 Currently reading a lot about epi-genetics and the new brain science.